-Abstract

-Aim In contrast to studies of defects found during code review, we aim to clarify whether code review measures can explain the prevalence of post-release defects.
+Abstract Aim: In contrast to studies of defects found during code review, we aim to clarify whether code reviews measures can explain the prevalence of post-release defects.

-Method We replicate McIntosh et al.'s (Empirical Softw.
-Engg.
-21(5): 2146-2189, 2016) study that uses additive regression to model the relationship between defects and code reviews.
+Method: We replicate McIntosh et al.'s [51] study that uses additive regression to model the relationship between defects and code reviews.
 To increase external validity, we apply the same methodology on a new software project.
 We discuss our findings with the first author of the original study, McIntosh.
 We then investigate how to reduce the impact of correlated predictors in the variable selection process and how to increase understanding of the inter-relationships among the predictors by employing Bayesian Network (BN) models.

-Context As in the original study, we use the same measures authors obtained for Qt project in the original study.
-We mine data from version control and issue tracker of Google Chrome and operationalize measures that are close analogs to the large collection of code, process, and code review measures used in the replicated the study.
+Context: As in the original study, we use the same measures authors obtained for Qt project in the original study.
+We mine data from version control and issue tracker of Google Chrome and operationalize measures that are close